Thanks for stopping by! A little background about me.

 I was never a runner.
 Okay, maybe a tried to be.
-As a kid (grade school/middle school) I played basketball, tried softball but was terrified of my teeth getting knocked out so that lasted one year, and played volleyball for two years.
-In high school, my sports options were limited (you had to play both volleyball and basketball and I wasn’t good enough at volleyball).
-Some friends were going to run cross country.
+In high school, some friends were going to run cross country.
 I figured I should too.
 That was pretty funny.
 I can remember walking most of the races because of my asthma.
 I decided I wasn’t cut out for it and stuck to leadership roles.

-The same went on for college.
+The same went for college-no sports, just fun.
 I put on the Freshman 40?
 Not kidding.
 I could drink a 12 pack with the boys no problem.
 Exercising wasn’t that important to me-I would walk with sorority sisters every now and then and that was that.

 SO-as you can see.
 NOT an athlete.
 Or so I thought.